NVlabs/VideoITG/README.md

 ### Notes
 In our paper, we report the results of CG-Bench mini, which includes 3,000 QA pairs.

+If you want to evaluate Eagle2.5, please update transformers to 4.55.4.

 ## Citation
 If you find this project useful, please cite our work:
 ```